EdgarLozano185519/100-Days-of-Python/r1-log.md

 Tomorrow should be spent finishing it up with text messages and such.
 ### R1D41
 Today I finished the major functionality of the Flight Deals application.
 It should send an SMS message if it finds cheaper prices than those listed in a Google sheet departing from London.
+### R1D42
+Today I added some functionality to our flight deals program.
+Users can now sign up with their email addresses, and if the flight program finds any good deals, it will send them to the users.

+At the moment, it only works when flying from London.
+It could be expanded to work from any other city.